 What Is Glaucoma?

 Glaucoma is a disease of the optic nerve that is usually but not always related to elevated intraocular pressure.
-The two most common types of glaucoma are primary open angle glaucoma and angle closure glaucoma, also known as narrow angle glaucoma.
-Other subtypes of glaucoma include traumatic, pseudoexfoliation, pigmentary, neovascular and normal-pressure glaucoma where optic nerve damage develops despite low or normal intraocular pressures.
+The two most common types are primary open angle and angle closure, also known as narrow angle.
+Other subtypes include traumatic, pseudoexfoliation, pigmentary, neovascular and normal-pressure glaucoma where optic nerve damage develops despite low or normal intraocular pressures.

 Check out this video about open angle glaucoma.